Need Some Help? The Basics Recipes! Vegan Nutrition Behind The Scenes

 How To Select Cauliflower

-This is one of those times when size DOESN'T matter, so don't worry about how big the head is. ;o) Simply see if you can find cauliflower that has many crisp leaves covering up the veggie -- the leaves offer better protection and your cauliflower will be fresher.
+Simply see if you can find cauliflower that has many crisp leaves covering up the veggie -- the leaves offer better protection and it will be fresher.

 Look for cauliflower that is white or creamy, and which feels heavy and firm.
 Avoid those that have dark spots or look dull and sad.
 And if you see any flowers growing out of them?
-Next!!!
+Next!

 Be on the lookout for purple and green cauliflower too as these are delicious and fun varieties to play with.